Updated: Aug 22, 2021

-The once young and dynamic American poet and publisher, Lawrence Ferlinghetti, died last week at the age of 101.
+The once young and dynamic American poet and publisher, Lawrence Ferlinghetti, died in late February at the age of 101.

 You've heard his name, right, but not sure who he is?
 That must be because the effects of his writing and that of his literary colleagues infiltrated culture so effectively that we all take the liberation of literature from many of its pre-1950s shackles as a given these days.
 In both subject & style.